 The annual improvement assessment considers the likelihood that an authority will comply with its duty to make arrangements to secure continuous improvement.
 The assessment is also the main piece of work that enables the Auditor General to fulfil his duties.
 Staff of the Wales Audit Office, on behalf of the Auditor General, produce the annual improvement report.
 The report discharges the Auditor General's duties under section 24 of the Measure, by summarising his audit and assessment work in a published annual improvement report for each authority.
-The report also discharges his duties under section 19 to issue a report certifying that he has carried out an improvement plan audit under section 17) he believes that the authority has discharged its improvement planning duties under section 15.
+The report also discharges his duties under section 19 to issue a report certifying that he has carried out an improvement assessment under section 18 and stating whether (as a result of his improvement plan audit under section 17) he believes that the authority has discharged its improvement planning duties under section 15.